JitterCompany/bootloader-stm32l-rust/README.md

 Simple bootloader for STM32L0 microcontrollers, written in Rust

+## Code signing

+This bootloader expects the firmware to be signed with ECC `P-256`, sometimes refered to as `prime256v1`.
+For this, you need to create a private-public key pair.
+The private key is used to sign firmware images and should be kept secret (e.g. keep it offline, ideally on a hardware smartcard/yubikey).

+The public key (in .pem format) should be stored as `pubkey.pem` (see `pubkey.pem.example` in the repository).

 ## Building

+### Compiler optimizations

 **NOTE** this code **MUST** be built as a release.
 Compiler optimizations are required to make the jump to usercode work correctly.
-To make the bootloader work, some very low stuff needs to be done, including writing directly to the `MSP` register.
+To make the bootloader work, some very low-level stuff needs to be done, including writing directly to the `MSP` register.
 The `register::msp::write()` call only works correctly if it is correctly inlined by the compiler, otherwise the function call overhead itself messes up the stack pointer.

 If you know a better way to do this (using stable rust), please let us know!
+Also note that this project is built with optimization flag "s".
+This is required in order to make the firmware fit in 32K of flash.

+### Board selection

+The bootloader supports multiple target boards.
+Board-specific source code is specified by `#[cfg(feature = "board-XXX")]`.
+Pass the desired board to cargo/bobbin to build the right version.
+For example:

+`bobbin load --bin mcu-bootloader-rust --release --features "board-6001-devkit"` Builds the 'board-6001-devkit' specific version.

 ## Design philosophy